-Humanity is now facing a tough battle against the new coronavirus, but in the recovering from the damaged economy and society, we should aim to rebuild a better society (build back better or build forward better), not simply restore it to the way it was.
-The key is to achieve economic recovery (green recovery) through massive investment to realize a decarbonized society, and at the same time, to realize an inclusive and resilient society through a co-creative approach to solving local issues, such as SOLVE.
+Humanity is now facing a complex combination of crises, including COVID-19, but in the recovering from the damaged economy and society, we should aim to rebuild a better society (build back better or build forward better), not simply restore it to the way it was.
+The key is to achieve economic recovery (green recovery) through large-scale investment to realize a decarbonized society, and at the same time, to realize an inclusive and resilient society through a co-creative approach to solving local issues, such as SOLVE.
 All of these are the very essence of the SDGs.